dockur/windows/readme.md

     The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any webbrowser to view the screen and interact with Windows via the keyboard/mouse.

-    This is mainly for use during installation, as afterwards you can use Remote Desktop, TeamViewer or any software you like.
+    This is mainly for use during installation, as afterwards you can use Remote Desktop, TeamViewer or any other software you prefer.

   * ### How do I increase the amount of CPU or RAM?

-    By default, 2 CPU cores and 4 GB of RAM are allocated to the container.
+    By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as that are the minimum requirements of Windows 11.

     To increase this, add the following environment variables: